 Keep speaker lectures short and on-topic

-Students’ attention spans during virtual learning tend to be shorter than in a typical classroom session, so it is your responsibility to actively facilitate the engagement of a session.
-If a speaker seems to be spending too much time on a less important subject, consider gently reminding them or steering the lecture back towards the most critical points.
-For 90-minute class sessions, 30 minutes of active speaking is generally enough.
+It can be harder to stay focused for extended durations in a Zoom meeting than in a typical classroom session, so it is important to actively engage the audience in the session.
+If a speaker seems to be spending too much time on a less important subject, consider gently reminding them or steering the lecture back toward the most critical points.
+For 90-minute class sessions, 30 minutes of active speaking is generally good.
 The remaining time can be used for speaker introductions, student questions, and activities or discussions.